-Starting at Kittle Green, walk past the National Trust sign and keeping Great Kittle farm on your right follow the footpath into the trees.
+Starting at Kittle Green, walk past the National Trust sign and keeping Great Kittle Farm on your right follow the footpath into the trees.
 The path drops down the slope for about 0.25 miles (0.4km) and can be slippery after rain.
-When you reach a fork in the path bare left and go down the steps until you reach the chestnut fence on your right.
-The enormous hole in the ground is called Daw Pit. this hole was formed where the underground river caused the land to collapse.
+When you reach a fork in the path bear left and go down the steps until you reach a fence on your right.

-Continue down the steep slope to the bottom and turn right along the dry river bed.
-Cross the river to walk on the left hand side, taking care of the uneven surface for about 200yds (180m).
+Continue down the steep slope to the bottom and turn right along the dry riverbed.
+Cross the river to walk on the left hand side, taking care on the uneven surface for about 200yds (180m).
 The track crosses back across the river at this point.
-During wet periods the river will be running here but is usually shallow and easily crossed.

 The track here is usually muddy.
 Keep listening for the sound of the river as you get closer to Guzzle Hole.

-Long ash mine can be seen on your left.
-The mine produced both silver and lead and was in service until 1854.
-The grille is in plac to protect the roosts of greater and lesser horseshoe bats.
-There are also remains of old miners' cottages nearby.
+Long Ash Mine can be seen on your left.
+The mine once produced both silver and lead and was in service until 1854.
+A grille is in place to protect the roosts of greater and lesser horseshoe bats.
+There are also the remains of old miners' cottages nearby.

 Cross the river again and go up some steps, keeping left as you do.

 Follow the path into the meadow in front of you.
 The wet meadows in the valley are registered as common land.
-The meadows are grazed by cattle and are home to a number of wildflowers.
+They are grazed by cattle and are home to a number of wildflowers.
 Follow the path as it heads back out of the meadow and resumes its place alongside the river.
-Soon you will reach another bridge, do not cross but continue along the path until you reach a fork in the path.
+Soon you will reach another bridge; do not cross but continue along the path until you reach a fork in the path.

 At the fork, keep left.
 Soon you will come to a right turn in the path, continue straight ahead keeping the river alongside the path following the sign to Pwll Du Bay.